 Who is the protagonist?

 What’s happening at the start of the story?
-This may or may not be the first thing that happens chronologically in your character’s life.
-For example, you may want to bookend the story with someone remembering a major incident that had led them to a dramatic moment in the present.
+This may or may not be the first thing that occurs chronologically in your character’s life.
+For example, you may want to bookend the story with someone remembering a significant incident that had led them to a dramatic moment in the present.

 How does it turn out?

-Ideally the story itself will reveal the underlying theme but sometimes it doesn’t hurt to allude to it as well.
-The danger is that themes can sound quite banal when stated straightforwardly, as in “crime does not pay,” or “once lost, trust is hard to regain.”
+Ideally, the story will reveal the underlying theme, but sometimes it doesn’t hurt to allude to it.
+The danger is that themes can sound quite banal when stated straightforwardly, as in “crime does not pay” or “once lost, trust is hard to regain.”

-However, you might say something like, “(Title) is a thriller about two brothers and the price of lost trust,” and then go into your story.
+However, you might say, “(Title) is a thriller about two brothers and the price of lost trust,” and then go into your story.

 A Query Letter is A Pitch Too

 These essentials also work in a query letter.
-However, that format is closer to the elevator pitch and you would not go into as much detail about the escalating conflicts and you may just set up the final conflict but not reveal how it turns out.
+However, that format is closer to the elevator pitch, and you would not go into as much detail about the escalating conflicts.
+You may just set up the final conflict but not reveal how it turns out.

-As I know from experience, writing a synopsis that covers the key points and also sounds interesting rather than like a list of plot points is challenging, especially if you’ve already written the whole novel or script.
-In fact, it may be the hardest thing you write.
+As I know from experience, writing a synopsis that covers the key points and sounds interesting rather than a list of plot points is challenging, primarily if you’ve already written the whole novel or script.
+It may be the hardest thing you write.

 But since it can also be the key to getting started on your screenwriting career, it’s worth every stressful moment.
-If you’d like to find out how to write a treatment, check out this screenwriting resource.
+Check out this screenwriting resource if you’d like to find out how to write a treatment.